![]() |

 in their line that we were able to trace did not have any evidence of

-hedgehog's health!
-Antigone Means-Burleson Iola, KS Show them you care, Support our Troops All information on this web site is copyright of Hedgehog Valley®.
+consult with a vet when you are unsure about your hedgehog's health.
+Antigone Means Iola, KS All information on this web site is copyright of Hedgehog Valley.
 You may view/print the web pages for your personal use.
 You may also provide a link to these pages without prior approval.
-No one is allowed to re-post the information from Hedgehog Valley® Web Site, including pictures, to any other web site, without the approval of Hedgehog Valley®.
+No one is allowed to re-post the information from Hedgehog Valley Web Site, including pictures, to any other web site, without the approval of Hedgehog Valley.
 Copyright 2002

 |